 The Gifted and Talented Test consists of two parts.
-One part is the nonverbal items from the NNAT-2 (Naglieri Nonverbal Ability Test, 2nd Edition) and another is the verbal test items from the OLSAT (Otis-Lennon School Ability Test).
+One part consists of the nonverbal items from the NNAT-2 (Naglieri Nonverbal Ability Test, 2nd Edition) and the second includes the verbal test items from the OLSAT (Otis-Lennon School Ability Test).

-There is no time limitation for taking the test, but it usually takes between 30 minutes and one hour.
+There is no time limitation set for the test, which usually takes between 30 minutes and one hour to complete.

-All the test questions are multiple-choice.
-Child's answers of both parts of the test are combined and machine-scored between 1 and 99.
+All test questions are multiple-choice.
+Answers for both parts of the test are combined and machine-scored between 1 and 99.

-All the students who took the test will get test results in the Spring (usually by the end of April).
-If your child gets score 90 or above, you will get G&T application to apply for the placement at New York G&T (Gifted and Talented) programs.
+All the students who took the test will recieve test results in the Spring (usually by the end of April).
+If your child scores 90 or above, you will get a G&T application to submit for placement at New York G&T (Gifted and Talented) programs.

-If the score is 89 or lower, you can register for taking test next school year.
-Children who attend Pre-K, Kindergarten, 1 st Grade, or 2 nd Grade, are eligible for taking the test.
-In 2019, kids who were born in 2015, 2014, 2013, and 2012 will be eligible to take G&T test.
+If score is 89 or lower, you can register to retake the test the following school year.
+Children who attend Pre-K, Kindergarten, 1 st Grade, or 2 nd Grade, are eligible to take the test.
+In 2020, kids who were born in 2015, 2014, 2013, and 2012 will be eligible to take G&T test.

-If your child got score 90-96, he/she is eligible to apply for the District G&T programs.
-These programs give an admission priority to students who live in particular school district.
-These programs are located in number of district elementary schools, Kindergarten through 5th Grade.
-Students in these programs attend G&T classes in major of subject areas, but may share classes such as music and physical education with the students who are not in G&T program.
+If your child got a score of 90-96, he/she is eligible to apply for the District G&T programs.
+These programs give priority to students who live in particular school districts.
+These programs are located in a number of district elementary schools, Kindergarten through 5th Grade.
+Students in these programs attend G&T classes in the majority of subject areas, but may share classes such as music and physical education with students who are not enrolled G&T programs.

-If your child got score 97-99, he/she is also eligible to apply for the Citywide G&T Programs that are schoolwide.
-All the students in these schools are in G&T program, and all the areas of study are designed for G&T. However, many of these schools limits admissions to children who score in the 99 th percentile.
+If your child earned a score of 97-99, he/she is also eligible to apply for the Citywide G&T Programs that are schoolwide.
+All the students enrolled in these schools are in the G&T program, and all the areas of study are designed for G&T. However, many of these schools limits admissions to children who score in the 99th percentile.

 The following are citywide programs: